Humphrey Carpenter

 Humphrey William Bouverie Carpenter (29 April 1946 – 4 January 2005) was an English biographer, writer, and radio broadcaster.
 He is known especially for his biographies of J. R. R. Tolkien and other members of the literary society the Inklings.
+He won a Mythopoeic Award for his book The Inklings in 1982.

 Early life

-Carpenter was born (and lived almost all of his life, and died) in the city of Oxford.
+Carpenter was born in the city of Oxford, England.
 His father was Harry Carpenter, Bishop of Oxford.
 His mother was Urith Monica Trevelyan, who had training in the Fröbel teaching method.
 As a child, he lived in the Warden's Lodgings at Keble College, Oxford, where his father served as warden until his appointment as Bishop of Oxford.
-He was educated at the Dragon School Oxford, and Marlborough College and then read English at Keble.
+He was educated at the Dragon School, Oxford and Marlborough College.
+He returned to Oxford to read English at Keble College.